File Upload Using SFTP

 If you want an additional layer of protection against data disclosure, you can use Pretty Good Privacy (PGP) to encrypt your files.

 Note: If you're currently using the shared Visier PGP key to encrypt your files, we recommend that you create and start using the public encryption keys for your tenant.
 The shared Visier PGP key will be deprecated in a future release.
-The move to per-tenant PGP keys enhances data security by ensuring that users from one tenant, if they were able to gain access to the PGP encrypted data file of another tenant, cannot decrypt the file in the studio experience.
+The move to per-tenant PGP keys enhances data security by ensuring that users from one tenant, if they were able to gain access to the PGP encrypted data file of another tenant, cannot decrypt the file in Studio.
 For instructions, see Download the public key.

 Download the public key